abbec/deferred/Doc/Report/report.md

 run the sample.

 The implementation uses 16 bit floating point textures (render targets) to achieve the maximum visual quality.
-The normals X, Y and Z values are stored in R, G and B channels of one render target, respectively.
+The X, Y and Z values of the view space normals are stored in the R, G and B channels of one render target, respectively.

 Furthermore, the implementation stores depth in one 16 bit G-buffer channel.
-This is a bit low resolution for depth (it is usually stored in 24 bits) but it is only used to reconstruct view space position which is, as said, reconstructed instead of being passed on in the G-buffer.
+This is a bit low resolution for depth (it is usually stored in 24 bits) but it is only used to reconstruct view space position which is, as said, reconstructed instead of being passed on in the G-buffer (described in detail in section \ref{sec:depth}).

 ### G-Buffer layout
 The G-Buffer layout for the implementation is presented below.